caligrafy/caligrafy-quill/README.md

 ### Using Docker

-If you don't want to bother with having a PHP/Apache/MySQL server on your local machine, we recommend that you use Docker.
+**If you have a local PHP server with composer:**

+    + Start with the `Quick installation`

+    + Run `docker-compose up -d dev-box`
+    * This command will map your current working files to the docker container, which means you need to have your files locally setup correctly, including the vendor folder.
+    * This is useful for local development but through docker.

+**If you have don't have a local PHP server with composer:**

     + Pull the code from github (You can either clone the repo or download the zip file)

+    + Go to the downloaded repo and create a .env file by copying the example `cp .env.example .env`.
+You should be working with the `.env` file for defining environment variables beyond this point

+    + Initialize the application folder by running the following in the terminal `cp -r framework/settings/application ./application`

     + Run `docker-compose up -d prod-box`
     * This command does not need any dependencies on your local system, all you need is docker and the files.
     * Once started, you can access the website locally via `http://localhost:8080`

-* Run `docker-compose up -d dev-box`
-  * This command will map your current working files to the docker container, which means you need to have your files locally setup correctly, including the vendor folder.
-  * This is useful for local development but through docker.
+    Note: You need to run the above command everytime, you make change in your code

+**Database provided in Docker**

-* In both commands, a `phpmyadmin` instance  has been added and can be accessible at `http://localhost:8077/`
+    + In both commands, a `phpmyadmin` instance  has been added and can be accessible at `http://localhost:8077/`
     * This is a web client for MySQL.
 IT will allow you easy access to your Database.
         * Username: `root`
         * Password: `root`

 ### Manual Installation